COMPSCI331-2021/asg-concert/README.md

 ----------
 You are not permitted to change the `ConcertServiceIT` class.
 Since these integration tests rely on the DTO classes in package `asg.concert.common.dto`, and the data types in package `asg.concert.common.types`, you cannot change these entities either - except to add any required annotations.

 Your solution must load the data as described by the `db-init.sql` file (i.e. you must have the 2 users, 11 performers, 8 concerts, all 11 supplied concert-performer pairings and all 13 concert dates).
-Failure to do so will result in the integration tests failing, which will negatively impact your assignment grade.
+Failure to do so will result in the integration tests failing, which will negatively impact your grade.
 As such, when defining JPA annotations, ensure that you supply all table and column names as appropriate.

 While your Web service doesn't need to be tested with concurrent clients, it *does* need to be implemented in such a way that it could be used by concurrent clients without comprising data integrity.